Gobinath1994/AI_Reception_Agent/README.md

-# 🤖 AI Receptionist Chatbot — Johnston Group Australia

-This project is an intelligent voice- and text-enabled chatbot assistant for Johnston Group Australia, providing company-specific responses using local data and speech transcription via Whisper.

-## 🏢 Supported Companies

-The chatbot supports the following Johnston Group divisions:

-- **NWTIS** – Training, Inspection, and Certification
-- **Liftequipt** – Forklift and Equipment Hire & Sales
-- **BBS Forks** – Material Handling Equipment
-- **NW Oil & Filter Supplies** – Industrial Oils & Filters

-All information is sourced from structured `faq_data.json` and official websites.

 ---

+# 🤖 AI Receptionist Chatbot

+An intelligent, voice- and text-enabled chatbot assistant designed to deliver organization-specific responses using local data and offline speech transcription via Whisper.

+---

+## 🏢 Supported Divisions

+The chatbot supports multiple business units or departments, defined in your custom FAQ dataset.
+All information is sourced from structured `faq_data.json` and optionally mirrored from official documentation or internal knowledge bases.

+---

 ## 🔧 Features

-- ✅ Voice & Text Input Support
+* ✅ Voice & Text Input Support
-- ✅ Professional chat UI with speech transcription
+* ✅ Professional chat UI with speech transcription
-- ✅ Responses powered by Mistral or LM Studio
+* ✅ Responses powered by a local LLM (e.g., Mistral via LM Studio)
-- ✅ Brand detection to route questions contextually
+* ✅ Brand/domain detection to route context-specific responses
-- ✅ Runs 100% locally (no API key or internet required)
+* ✅ Runs 100% locally — no API key or internet required
-- ✅ Auto-cleanup for temporary audio files
+* ✅ Auto-cleanup for temporary audio files

 ---